mlaanderson/firebase-budget/README.md

 ## Broken and/or Missing

-* No way to create new recurring transactions
 * Recurring transaction editor replaces even modified transactions, should be a way to mark or disassociate altered transactions.